advance discount $25/$50/$75

 The program will last approximately 2 hours minutes including one intermission.

 One of J.S.
-Bach’s most joyous and universally popular works, the Magnificat in D Major, brings trumpets, timpani, oboes, flutes, and strings together in a glorious celebration of sound.
+Bach’s most joyous and universally popular works, the Magnificat in D Major, brings trumpets, timpani, oboes, flutes, strings, and voices together in a glorious celebration of sound.

-Bach's tribute to a beloved heroine of Saxony, the Electress Christiane Eberhardine, stands uniquely among his most extraordinary works.
-The rich orchestration, including two violas da gamba, supports the distinguished poetry of one of the greatest reformers of the German language of all time.
+Bach’s tribute to a beloved heroine of Saxony, the Electress Christiane Eberhardine, stands uniquely among his most extraordinary works.
+Known as the “Trauerode,” the cantata’s rich orchestration, including two violas da gamba, supports the distinguished poetry of one of the greatest reformers of the German language of all time.
 Each group of instruments is featured in movements that include an astonishingly pictorial recitative depicting bells.

 The performers on this concert are all part of the 2023 ABS ACADEMY, a tuition-free advanced training program exclusively for emerging professionals and highly accomplished students of Historically Informed Performance Practice.